 The undergraduate program in the Department of Kinesiology & Health Sciences is designed to provide students with a variety of options for the study of human movement.
 For students interested in majoring in the department two degree options are offered with three different concentrations:

 - The B.S. degree utilizes a rigorous science based curriculum to prepare students for variety of careers and graduate programs in the health sciences including medical school, physician assistant, physical and occupational therapy, speech therapy, nurse practitioner, athletic training, other allied health professions, and sports and exercise related fields.
-Students may concentrate in Health Sciences, Premed, or Public Health.
+Students may concentrate in Allied Health, Premed, or Public Health.